PySimpleGUI/PySimpleGUI/readme.md

 ## Pattern 2 - No Context Manager

-    form = sg.FlexForm('SHA-1 & 256 Hash', auto_size_text=True)
+    form = sg.FlexForm('SHA-1 & 256 Hash')
     form_rows = [[sg.Text('SHA-1 and SHA-256 Hashes for the file')],
                  [sg.InputText(), sg.FileBrowse()],
                  [sg.Submit(), sg.Cancel()]]
     button, (source_filename,) = form.LayoutAndRead(form_rows)

+ ----

+## Pattern 3 - Short Form

+    form_rows = [[sg.Text('SHA-1 and SHA-256 Hashes for the file')],
+                 [sg.InputText(), sg.FileBrowse()],
+                 [sg.Submit(), sg.Cancel()]]
+    button, (source_filename,) = sg.FlexForm('SHA-1 & 256 Hash').LayoutAndRead(form_rows)

-These 2 design patters both produce this custom form:
+These 3 design patterns both produce this custom form:

 ![snap0134](https://user-images.githubusercontent.com/13696193/43162410-e7775466-8f58-11e8-8d6a-da4772c00dd8.jpg)

-It's important to use the "with" context manager so that resources are freed as quickly as possible, using the currently executing thread.
+When you're code leaves forms open or you show many forms, then it's important to use the "with" context manager so that resources are freed as quickly as possible.
 PySimpleGUI uses `tkinter`.  `tkinter` is very picky about who releases objects and when.
 The `with` takes care of disposing of everything properly for you.

 The second design pattern is not context manager based.
 If you are struggling with an unknown error, try modifying the code to run without a context manager.
 To do so, you simple remove the with, stick the form on the front of that statement, and un-indent the with-block code.

+The third is the 'compact form'.
+It compacts down into 2 lines of code.
+One line is  your form definition.
+The next is the call that shows the form and returns the values.
+You can use this pattern for simple, short programs where resource allocation isn't an issue.

 You will use these design patterns or code templates for all of your "normal" (blocking) types of input forms.
 Copy it and modify it to suit your needs.
 This is the quickest way to get your code up and running with PySimpleGUI.
 This is the most basic / normal of the design patterns.